ArianaHub95/ArianaHub95/README.md

 ## 🧩 About me
 - Working on WordPress projects and Insta management + Rails editing.
-- I'm currently learning ReactJS, ExpressJS, NodeJS
+- I'm currently learning ReactJS, NodeJS
 - Ask me about Front-End Development, Graphic Designing

 - All of my projects are available at